Dennis Rodman hopes to do 'something pretty positive' in North Korea

 Rodman was filmed leading a sing-along of "Happy Birthday" to the North Korean leader, a man he calls a friend and a "very good guy," but is widely seen as a brutal dictator who once lauded the execution of his own uncle.

-Rodman has described his series of trips to North Korea as a "basketball diplomacy" project and defended the trip for Kim's birthday in a CNN interview saying it was a "great idea for the world."
+Rodman defended the trip for Kim's birthday in a CNN interview saying it was a "great idea for the world."

 "I'm sorry for what's going on in North Korea, the certain situations," Rodman told CNN after returning from Pyongyang in 2014, but he didn't specify what exactly those "situations" were and wasn't contrite about the visit itself.